 - Get wordy.
 Photos and text are like peanut butter and chocolate—delicious by themselves, and downright magical when they’re together.
 Head to the text tool to scope out our selection of fonts, or access any you have on your computer without the effort of uploading.
 Wanna jazz up your word/pic combo even more?
 Add a text effect like drop shadow.
 To learn more, check out our article on adding text to photos.

 - Graphic-ify your pic.
-From slightly transparent geometric shapes that make your text pop to beards for your baby, graphics (a.k.a. overlays) can add polish or whimsy to your pics.
-Play with the options in the Overlays tab, and head to Themes to discover overlays by occasion or vibe.
-If you already have a favorite, bring it along to the editing party with the Add your own button in the Overlays tab.
+From slightly transparent geometric shapes that make your text pop to beards for your baby, graphics (a.k.a. graphics) can add polish or whimsy to your pics.
+Play with the options in the Graphics tab, and head to Themes to discover graphics by occasion or vibe.
+If you already have a favorite, bring it along to the editing party with the Add your own button in the Graphics tab.

 - Texturize.
 Textures give you the power to make full photo transformations happen in just a few clicks.
 You’ll find everything from outer space to photo-realistic brick wall and paper textures in the Textures tab, and you can (of course) use your own photos as textures with our tools.
 Try out the different blend modes in the drop down menu to see the different ways the texture layer and your photo can work together.
 And if you wanna get really artsy, try making a double exposure.